XenoForce/Exotic-Mod/README.md

 This cloning effort is also released under the GPLv3.

-Those who want to, are encouraged to copy and/or fork this mod and modify it, to suit their particular needs.
+Those who want to, are encouraged to copy this mod and modify it, to suit their particular needs.

 For completeness, here is a link to the original Exotic Mod source code repository: https://github.com/BlueWolf3682/Exotic-Mod